Affiliate links on Android Authority may earn us a commission. Learn more.

-The iPhone 13 and iPhone 12 series sport a new protective glass coating called Ceramic Shield.
+The iPhone 14 and last couple of generations sport a new protective glass coating called Ceramic Shield.
 Ceramic Shield promises up to 4x better drop resistance than previous iPhones, clear optical performance, and general scratch resistance.
 Apple hasn’t had the best reputation for glass protection in the past, so this technology offers an important improvement.

 The question is how exactly did Apple come up with this new glass technology, and can it compare against other options on the market?
 Well, for starters, it’s made by Corning, the designers behind Gorilla Glass.

 Apple’s iPhone Ceramic Shield explained